maarikal/Items_MS/README.md

-## Newspaper
+## Items

-Newspaper is a simple express app that allows you to create a simple blog.
+Items Repository is a simple express app that allows you to create a simple repository.

+### Description

+This is a web application for managing a list of items.
+Users can view a list of items, view details about individual items, add new items (if signed in), and delete existing items (if signed in).

 ### Installation